SmaCCRefactoring/SmaCC/SmaCC-Development.package/SmaCCDuplicateNodeEliminator.class/README.md

-SmaCCDuplicateNodeEliminator removes duplicate nodes in a SmaCCNode graph.
+SmaCCDuplicateNodeEliminator removes duplicate nodes from a scanner's DFA.

 Instance Variables:
-	comparisonState	<Dictionary>	dictionary mapping equivalent nodes
-	root	<SmaCCNode>	the root of the graph
+	comparisonState	<Dictionary>	a dictionary of "equal" objects when testing nodes for equality root	<SmaCCNode>	the root node for the DFA